November 3, 2006

 warrior could paint on his own.

-Should a warrior count coup on an enemy tepee, enter and touch a live
+Should a warrior count coup on an enemy tepee, enter and touch

-enemy, finally kill and scalp him and on his way out of camp steal a horse
+enemy, finally kill and scalp him and on his way out of camp steal a

 he would have plenty to boast about!"

-Warms postulates that hyper-female entities were needed for these kinds
+Warms postulates that hyper-female entities were needed for

 of hyper-male entities.